Intilery/intilery.github.io/docs/guides/marketing-preferences-hosting.md

 ---
 id: marketing-preferences-hosting
 title: Hosting your own Marketing Preferences page
-sidebar_label: Hosting
+sidebar_label: Self Hosting
 ---

-# Marketing Preferences Hosting
+# Self Hosting

-Intilery host a basic marketing preferences page which is linked to in all of our email communications.
-This can be used by the customer to subscribe or opt out of communications based on communication medium (channel) or subscription category (interests).

-If a custom version of this page is required, it can be self-hosted.
+If you want to host and brand your marketing preferences page yourself, then you need to edit the link in the email.
+We'd recommend you create a standard row containing the link so you can drag and drop it in for each email you build rather than editing the link each time.

-# What the page will need to do
+## What your page will need to do
  * Retrieve marketing preferences for the customer from the Intilery endpoint
  * Update the marketing preferences for the customer by building a new preferences object and POSTing to our endpoint